Women in comedy: Gendering of humor

-The early female figures in stand up, such as Phyllis Diller, were able to enter the mainstream through their willingness to self-deprecate and declare themselves ugly.
-Other early female comediennes, such as Mae West and Helen Kane, used sex appeal to attract male audiences.
+The early female figures in stand-up, such as Phyllis Diller, were able to enter the mainstream through their willingness to self-deprecate and declare themselves ugly.
+Other early female comedians, such as Mae West and Helen Kane, used sex appeal to attract male audiences.
 In other words, they were able to enter, but not on the terms of male comedians.
 More modern female comedians cite a need to tailor their comedy to what men would find to be funny, with change in this mentality only coming very recently.

 In stand-up

-Stand up comedy, in particular, is described as a masculine art form.
+Stand-up comedy, in particular, is described as a masculine art form.
 The words that are used to describe success are often violent, such as killed or annihilated.
 The performer must take charge of the stage, claiming it as their own via the phallic symbol of the microphone.
 The structure of joke is often centered on an attack on another party.
 The aggression that such an art form necessitates is encouraged in males but discouraged in females.

 Discrimination against women

 In many societies around the world, a woman's role has affected her flexibility in comedy.
 In countries that historically view women as inferior to men, comedy is seen as a masculine discipline.
 The common perception that women aren't funny pervades all aspects of comedy, including stand-up, television, and movies.
 The comedy establishment, influenced by patriarchal society, has relegated women to the "side of tears and loss."
 Systematic sexism can be found at the level of audience members, bookers, agents, and male comics.
 As a powerful social tool, comedy brings women outside of the traditional role that has been defined as theirs.

-Women have experience everything from heckling audience members calling them gendered terms like bitches or sluts, to being invited to fake comedic festivals (so the organizer could have sex with the female comedian), to being introduced in roasts as the girl that "slept with one of the judges."
+Women have experienced everything from heckling audience members calling them gendered terms like bitches or sluts, to being invited to fake comedic festivals (so the organizer could have sex with the female comedian), to being introduced in roasts as the girl that "slept with one of the judges."